microsoft/ivy/doc/examples/networking.md

     A:  serve.elect
     ...

-Notice the nothing happens when we start node 0.
+Notice that nothing happens when we start node 0.
 It is sending packets once per second, but they are being dropped because no port is yet open to receive them.
 After we start node 1, it forwards node 0's packets, which causes node 0 to be elected (and to continues to be